 Mark your calendar with these tax filing and retirement account deadlines.
 Doing so can help simplify your financial life and may help you avoid IRS penalties.

-- July 15, 2020 is the filing and payment date for 2019 federal income tax returns due April 15.
-You can file electronically or postmark your paper submission by that date.
+- April 15, 2021 is the filing and payment date for 2020 federal income tax returns.
+You can file electronically or postmark your paper submission by that date

-- December 31, 2020 is normally the deadline to take required minimum distributions (RMDs) for 2020 tax year, but due to the CARES Act no RMD is required to be taken in 2020.
+- December 31, 2021 is the deadline to take required minimum distributions (RMDs) for 2021 tax year.